Teiyem/hover-iot-win/README.md

 * Run the application.

 ## Usage
-Upon launching Hover Windows, you will be prompted to enter your credentials for the Hover backend.
+Upon launching Hover Windows, you will be prompted to enter your credentials for Hover.
 Once you have successfully logged in, you will be taken to the main dashboard.

 From the dashboard, you can view and control all of your smart home devices that are connected to Hover.
 You can view the current status of each device, turn devices on or off, and adjust device settings.